 The Information Technology (IT) Department at Meherrin River Regional Jail maintains all information technology-related systems for both the Alberta and Mecklenburg facilities.
-The department is responsible for all of the computer-related equipment, network and servers, offender management system, staff telephone and voice mail, offender telephones, visitation equipment, copiers, and offender cable TV.
-The IT Department also ensures that offender information is passed between the various systems for continuity.
+The department is responsible for all of the computer-related equipment, network and servers, offender management system, staff telephone and voice mail, inmate telephones, visitation equipment, copiers, and inmate cable TV.
+The IT Department also ensures that inmate information is passed between the various systems for continuity.

-The IT Department is staffed with one IT Director and one full-time IT Technician, and one part time Offender Phone Technician, all of whom support both facilities.
-The main goal of the department is to insure that our users have the technology needed to carry out their duties and to support the overall goals of the Jail in a cost-effective manner.
+The IT Department is staffed with one IT Director and one full-time IT Technician, and one parttime contracted Inmate Phone Technician, all of whom support both facilities.
+The main goal of the department is to ensure that our users have the technology needed to carry out their duties and to support the overall goals of the Jail in a cost-effective manner.